 Unhook the hook and loop closures or snap buckles on your cat's harness.
 Hold the neck portion of the harness out to your cat.
 Place one hand with a cat treat through the neck, and praise her when she takes the treat.
 Practice this part of the harness training until your cat willingly inserts her head into the neck portion.

 Set the rear portion of the unbuckled or open hook and loop closures on your cat's back to acclimate her to the feel of the harness on her body.
 Give your cat more treats and praise her when she stands still with the open harness on her back.

-Place the smaller front loop of a figure 8 or H type harness around your cat's neck.
-The front loop is not adjustable on the figure 8 harness.
+Stand your cat in front of you and facing away from you as you sit on the floor.
+Place the smaller front loop of a figure 8 or H-type harness around your cat's neck.
+(Note that the front loop is not adjustable on the figure 8 harness).
 Lift your cat's left front leg and insert it into the opening in the harness's stomach strap just below that leg.

 Pull the stomach strap's loose end behind the right front leg and insert the two pointed ends of a snap clip into the square closure.
-Adjust harness buckles so the areas touch your cat's neck and stomach without binding.
+Adjust harness buckles so all straps touch your cat's neck and stomach without binding.
 Open a cat harness vest's hook and loop closures.
 Center it on your cat's back and fasten the neck and stomach hook and loop tape.

 Adjust the closures so the harness is snug without being uncomfortable for your cat.
 You should be able to fit two fingers between the harness and the cat.